Ralph Sadler: Works

 Sadler is one of the few Renaissance statesmen for whom extant Parliamentary orations survive, including a speech on succession in 1563 and one on subsidy in 1566.
 Copies of the orations appear in the 1809 two-volume publication of his letters edited by Arthur Clifford, which includes a biography by Walter Scott.

 Fictional portrayals

-Sadler is one of the major characters in Hilary Mantel's 2009 novel Wolf Hall, which gives a fictional portrayal of Sadler's youth and early manhood in the household of Thomas Cromwell.
+Sadler (styled as 'Rafe Sadler') is one of the major characters in Hilary Mantel's 2009 novel Wolf Hall, which gives a fictional portrayal of Sadler's youth and early manhood in the household of Thomas Cromwell.
 He also appears prominently in Bring Up the Bodies and The Mirror & the Light, Mantel's sequels to Wolf Hall.
 During the BBC TV series Wolf Hall, Sadler is portrayed by Thomas Brodie-Sangster.

 He is also a minor character in Philippa Gregory's book The Other Queen, with an account given of the time he spent as gaoler of Mary, Queen of Scots.